laura-c-motta/laura-c-motta.github.io/_pages/about.md

 My research interests include theory and computational chemistry of photochemical reactions and exotic isotope effects, experimental photochemistry using stable isotopes, marine phytoplankton and zooplankton, and oceanography field work.

 Previously, I completed my dual PhD in **Environmental Sciences** under the supervision of Professor Joel D. Blum and in **Chemistry** under the supervision of Professor Paul Zimmerman in Dec 2019 as a National Science Foundation graduate fellow and Rackham Merit Fellow.
-I received a B.A. in **Chemistry** in May 2013 from Rutgers the State University of New Jersey, where I work on mercury photolysis within marine phytoplankton under the supervision of John R. Reinfelder.
+I received a B.A. in **Chemistry** in May 2013 from Rutgers the State University of New Jersey, where I worked on mercury photolysis within marine phytoplankton under the supervision of John R. Reinfelder.

 ### Awards
 University of Michigan International Institute Fellowship to study relativistic quantum chemistry at CNRS, France (2019)